sraghunandan/carbondata-1/docs/data-management-on-carbondata.md

      These properties are table level compaction configurations, if not specified, system level configurations in carbon.properties will be used.
      Following are 5 configurations:

-     * MAJOR_COMPACTION_SIZE: same meaning as carbon.major.compaction.size, size in MB.
+     * MAJOR_COMPACTION_SIZE: Refer to carbon.major.compaction.size, size in MB.
-     * AUTO_LOAD_MERGE: same meaning as carbon.enable.auto.load.merge.
+     * AUTO_LOAD_MERGE: Refer to carbon.enable.auto.load.merge.
-     * COMPACTION_LEVEL_THRESHOLD: same meaning as carbon.compaction.level.threshold.
+     * COMPACTION_LEVEL_THRESHOLD: Refer to carbon.compaction.level.threshold.
-     * COMPACTION_PRESERVE_SEGMENTS: same meaning as carbon.numberof.preserve.segments.
+     * COMPACTION_PRESERVE_SEGMENTS: Refer to carbon.numberof.preserve.segments.
-     * ALLOWED_COMPACTION_DAYS: same meaning as carbon.allowed.compaction.days.
+     * ALLOWED_COMPACTION_DAYS: Refer to carbon.allowed.compaction.days.

      ```
      TBLPROPERTIES ('MAJOR_COMPACTION_SIZE'='2048',